-The House from an early 20th century postcard
+The house from an early 20th century postcard

-Built / Designed For: Buxton family
+Built / Designed For: John Buxton

 Collections: The contents of Shadwell Park were auctioned by Sotheby's on October 21 and 22, 1992.

 Comments: SAVE Britain's Heritage on Shadwell: "This glorious mansion is one of the most important buildings in Norfolk."
+Mark Girouard called Shadwell "...a dazzling display of Victorian fireworks, a work of genius."

 Date: Circa 1840-43Architect: Samuel Sanders Teulon